stephenlb/quantum-ml/readme.md

 ```shell
 docker run quantum-ml
 ```

-This is a learn code repostiory for exploring.
-Code is for exploration only, not production.

 Looking to take a conventional Machine Learning Algorithm with SGD (stochastic gradient decent) on an SVM (support vector machine)